Google Maps: Business listings

-A business listing in Google Maps showing opening times, reviews and photos.
-This screenshot is from the Android mobile app.
+A business listing in Google Maps showing opening time, photos, and ticket prices.

-Google collates business listings from multiple on-line and off-line sources.
+Google collates business listings from multiple online and offline sources.
 To reduce duplication in the index, Google's algorithm combines listings automatically based on address, phone number, or geocode, but sometimes information for separate businesses will be inadvertently merged with each other, resulting in listings inaccurately incorporating elements from multiple businesses.
 Google allows business owners to create and verify their own business data through Google Business Profile (GBP), formerly Google My Business (GMB).
 Owners are encouraged to provide Google with business information including address, phone number, business category, and photos.
 Google has staff in India who check and correct listings remotely as well as support businesses with issues.
 Google also has teams on the ground in most countries that validate physical addresses in person.
 In May 2024, Google announced it would discontinue the chat feature in Google Business Profile.
 Starting July 15, 2024, new chat conversations would be disabled, and by July 31, 2024, all chat functionalities would end.

 Google Maps can be manipulated by businesses that are not physically located in the area in which they record a listing.
 There are cases of people abusing Google Maps to overtake their competition by placing unverified listings on online directory sites, knowing the information will roll across to Google (duplicate sites).
 The people who update these listings do not use a registered business name.
 They place keywords and location details on their Google Maps business title, which can overtake credible business listings.
 In Australia in particular, genuine companies and businesses are noticing a trend of fake business listings in a variety of industries.

 Genuine business owners can also optimize their business listings to gain greater visibility in Google Maps, through a type of search engine marketing called local search engine optimization.